UniversalDependencies/docs/_xcl/pos/ADV.md

 Adverbs are words that typically modify [verbs](VERB) for time, place, direction or manner.
 They may also modify [adjectives](ADJ) and other adverbs.

-Complex adverbs form multiword expressions.
-The status of component words as multiword expressions is accounted for in the syntactic annotation ([fixed]()).
+Complex adverbs form multiword expression.
+The status of component words is accounted for in the syntactic annotation: the subsequent word is linked to the first one by the <code>fixed</code> relation.
+All component words are tagged as `ADV` (even in the case of foscilized prepositional phrases).

 There is a subclass of demonstrative, relative and interrogative adverbs, which inflect for [PronType]().
 Demonstrative adverbs also inflect for [Deixis]().